Guide to Acute Liver Failure

 The following are the most common ways to diagnose acute liver failure:

-• Liver Biopsy: This is a surgical procedure that removes a tiny portion of liver tissue so that doctors can examine it under a microscope to determine what is wrong.
+• Liver Biopsy: This is a procedure that removes a tiny portion of liver tissue so that doctors can examine it under a microscope to determine what is wrong.

 Treatment